 Everybody knows that you should be aiming to adjust your product to the majority of your paying customers.

-So why did they decide that going for a minority part of their audience for the cost of losing big part of their core one is financially justified is beyond me.
+So why did they decide that going for a minority part of their audience for the cost of losing a big part of their core one is financially justified is beyond me?
 I guess it’s just a trend and also a big part bad higher management.

 As for the matter at hand – gay/bi Alucard.

 It’s no big surprise that an immortal creature – namely a dhampir, who has lived for hundreds of years, will eventually be bored with their default nature (being that gay or straight) and will try new things.
 That’s fine – it’s logical, but not the way it was portrayed in the series.

 So we had 3 seasons of non-gay Alucard, who is also supposed to be true to the game series (no gay/bi there as well).
 Then suddenly on the pre-epilogue episode of the 3rd season, they dropped the bomb.